Tr3ntroxs/Phoenix/README.txt

 **REPO UPDATE**

-- All website material will be hosted here for the time being
+- CAD has been moved to a Google drive as files are heavy and don't see many changes in the repo once uploaded
-- All programmed tests and provided logs and images for documentation have been moved to the drive
+- All programmed tests and provided logs and images for documentation have been copied to the drive, but will remain on Github as open-source material and for later reference
+- File structure for tests changed

-These changes have been made to cleanup the repo and to better navigate the past prototypes, documentation and testing.
+These changes have been made to cleanup the repo and to better navigate the past prototypes, documentation and testing, as well as closing down CAD for revision.

-Documentation was initially going to be the only move from the repo to the drive, but because the code is important for understanding and running the respective tests, the drive will hold those tests as well to prevent confusion from splitting up the files between the repo and drive.

-Additionally, these tests don't see many iterative changes since they are running smaller circuits/prototypes, so there would be no benefit to hosting those files on Github if they are not subjected to change over time.

-For now, the drive will host all documentation and testing for hardware, while the repo will be mainly used for the website.
-We may host this documentation on a separate website or repo dedicated to documentation, but for the time being the repo will host prototypes and code deemed to be "final."
+For now, the drive will host most files and be considered a comprehensive private portfolio, while the repo will be mainly used for website, testing, and as a timeline for changes in code and documentation that may remain open-source.

 LINK TO DRIVE IS PROVIDED IN DISCORD